WordPress/WordPress-Documentation-Style-Guide/docs/5-formatting/dates-times.md

 ### Time zones

 Generally, include the time zone if your documentation influences a global audience.
 Otherwise, avoid using time zones unless absolutely necessary, where excluding them would cause confusion.
 Use the following guidelines to express time zones:
 - Capitalize time zones.
+Don't abbreviate them unless absolutely needed.
 - Specify the spelled-out time zone region and then the UTC or GMT offset in parentheses.
 Don't insert spaces around the hyphen (-) or plus sign (+).
   **Examples**

   [tip] Recommended: US Eastern Time (UTC-05:00) [/tip]
   [tip] Recommended: Indian Standard Time (UTC+05:30) [/tip]
-- Don't abbreviate time zones.
 - If the time is the reader's local time, indicate it accordingly.
   **Examples**

   [tip] Recommended: The weekly team meeting will start at 7:30 PM your local time. [/tip]
 - Use Coordinated Universal Time (UTC) over Greenwich Mean Time (GMT), in general.
 Don't write *Universal Time Coordinate* or *Universal Time Coordinated* as alternatives to Coordinated Universal Time.
+Only use GMT unless absolutely needed.
 - For time zones without names, use the Coordinated Universal Time (UTC) offset.
+If you're writing about a particular geographic area, specify the country or region if UTC is unavailable.
   **Examples**

   [tip] Recommended: UTC+7 [/tip]
-- Don't
+  [tip] Recommended: Standard Time (Fiji) [/tip]
+- Don't specify *standard time* or *daylight saving time* unless specifically writing about them.
+When the time doesn't change for daylight saving time, use the specific time zone without reference to UTC.

 ## Expressing dates